 What is Qtum?
 Usually pronounced “Quantum,” and with the ticker code QTUM, the cryptocurrency is best described as a hybrid between Bitcoin and Ethereum.
-Bitcoin is known as a secure and reliable store of value and Ethereum is known for its programmable flexibility, so bringing these positive attributes together in a single crypto, Qtum, makes a lot of sense.
+Bitcoin is known as a secure and reliable store of value and Ethereum is known for its programmable flexibility, so bringing these positive attributes together in single crypto, Qtum, makes a lot of sense.

 Bitcoin and Ethereum are the two most popular and valuable cryptos, so the Singapore-based Qtum project was wise to combine them.
 Qtum features Bitcoin’s “UTXO” transaction model – which is shared by most altcoins given its proven reliability – but melds it with Ethereum’s ability to execute custom and complex smart contracts by incorporating Ethereum’s Virtual Machine.